doronkon/Catflix/wiki/general.md

 https://github.com/doronkon/Catflix.git
 The android section of part 4 was done in this git repository - https://github.com/doronkon/catflix_android.git
+3. for more info about the website and app go to react.md / android.md.

 Thank you for reviewing our project! 🚀